A septic inspection is required when selling a home with a septic system.

 Call 585.359.9330 or 585.538.4886 to set up your appointment.

-Barefoot Septic & Sewer, Inc. proudly serves ALL of Monroe County (including Ogden, Pittsford, Riga, Rush, Spencerport, Wheatland) and ALL of Livingston County (including Avon, Caledonia, Consesus, Dansville, Geneseo, Groveland, Leicester, Lima, Livonia, Mt.
+Barefoot Septic & Sewer, Inc. proudly serves ALL of Monroe County and the Rochester, NY area (including Ogden, Pittsford, Riga, Rush, Spencerport, Wheatland) and ALL of Livingston County (including Avon, Caledonia, Consesus, Dansville, Geneseo, Groveland, Leicester, Lima, Livonia, Mt.
 Morris, Nunda, Ossian, Portage, Sparta, Springwater, West Sparta, York) as well as eastern Genesee County, Western Ontario County, northeastern Wyoming County, southeastern Orleans County, and western Wayne County.

 Our septic inspection procedure is as follows:

 We need to begin by gathering some basic information about your home and property.
 These questions include:

 - Is your water supplied by public water or a well?

 - Is your home occupied?
 How many people currently use the system?

 - Is your home vacant?
 How long has it been vacant?